jessiehxw/Portfolio/Critique&Redesign.md

 >Who do you think is the intended audience for this?
 "I think the intended audience would be some researcher, educators, or anyone who works in educational industry."

->Is there anything you would change or do differently?
+Is there anything you would change or do differently?
-""
+>The red and green color combo can be unfriendly for people with colorblindness.